Balanced Successful Living

 themselves and pray, and seek my face and turn from their wicked ways,

-heaven, will forgive their sin, and will heal their land."(2 Chronicles 7:14).
+then I will hear from heaven, will forgive their sin, and will heal their land."(2 Chronicles 7:14).

 Lord, you love everybody and are patient toward us, not willing that any